davadazaita/davadazaita/README.md

 ---

+## Think It.
+Those military exercise bombs  on the high seas exploding outside the devil's ball ???

+## Think It.
+Have you ever heard that sound of an spacecraft orbital engine taking off from outside the devil's little ball ???

+## That same old question:

+## This is a problem for terrorist monkeys baptized by the devil ???

+## If a monkey runs through my land and the monkey charges to jump onto its branch, logically, either it charges and shares the profit, or it doesn't charge anything.

+---

 ## There are people who know so much about fabric that I think everything looks Synthetic or Leather to them.

 ## Lá vai, Lá vai, Lá vai, é synthetic (Courvin) ou Leather (Couro Curtido) ???